 Medicare Part D Eligibility

 Medicare Part D eligibility depends greatly on Part A enrollment.
-Medicare Part D plans to provide extra coverage to Medicare beneficiaries for the costs of prescription drugs.
+Medicare Part D provides extra coverage to beneficiaries for the costs of prescription drugs.
 For many, prescription medications are vital to maintaining a healthy lifestyle.

 The costs of medications can drain finances, Medicare Part D prescription helps those who need assistance with medications.

 Not everyone is eligible for Part D coverage.
 To enroll in a Part D plan, you must first meet certain requirements.
 Part D eligibility requires you to have Original Medicare.
 If you don’t enroll when you’re first eligible and don’t have creditable coverage, you could face a late enrollment penalty.
 Let’s take a closer look at using an example.

 For example, Karen is getting close to her 65th birthday and is now eligible for Original Medicare coverage.
 Karen has left her group insurance from her employer and currently has no prescription drug coverage.

 While Karen is starting the process of enrollment in Traditional Medicare, she discovers she’s eligible for Part D too.
 Karen is within her Initial Enrollment Period (IEP)and needs to enroll in a Part D plan.